core-wg/oscore/draft-ietf-core-object-security.md

 Applications should consider that a proxy may remove the Outer No-Response option from the request.
 Applications using No-Response can specify policies to deal with cases where servers receive an Inner No-Response option only, which may be the result of the request having traversed a No-Response unaware proxy, and update the processing in {{ver-res}} accordingly.
 This avoids unnecessary error responses to clients and bandwidth reductions to servers, due to No-Response unaware proxies.

-#### Object-Security
+#### The OSCORE Option

-The Object-Security option is only defined to be present in OSCORE messages, as an indication that OSCORE processing have been performed.
-The content in the Object-Security option is neither encrypted nor integrity protected as a whole but some part of the content of this option is protected (see {{AAD}}).
-"OSCORE within OSCORE" is not supported: If OSCORE processing detects an Object-Security option in the original CoAP message, then processing SHALL be stopped.
+The OSCORE option is only defined to be present in OSCORE messages, as an indication that OSCORE processing have been performed.
+The content in the OSCORE option is neither encrypted nor integrity protected as a whole but some part of the content of this option is protected (see {{AAD}}).
+Nested use of OSCORE is not supported: If OSCORE processing detects an OSCORE option in the original CoAP message, then processing SHALL be stopped.

 ## CoAP Header Fields and Payload {#coap-header}